Browsed by

 Finally, after much searching, it popped out: the Yellow-green Vireo, a rare neotropic visitor that was a lifer for most of us.
 This chunky bird shyly obscured itself amidst the branches, but we all got a decent view before it flew off.

 Our attention then turned to a flycatcher.
-I pointed to it noting a thin eye ring.
-Then Gabe saw it and proclaimed that it was a Pacific-slope Flycatcher.
+I pointed to it, noting a thin eye ring.
+Then myu husband saw it and proclaimed that it was a Pacific-slope Flycatcher.
 He clearly saw an almond-shaped eye ring.
 Someone else found the flycatcher and said there was no eye ring at all.
 Confusion spread amongst our small group.
 Experts were called in.
 Clearly we were getting tricked by the lighting and obstructed views.
 The flycatcher appeared again and an expert proclaimed it was a Willow Flycatcher because there was no eye ring.
 But wait, I know I saw a thin eye ring.
-Gabe was confident he saw a Pacific-slope Flycatcher.
+My husband was confident he saw a Pacific-slope Flycatcher.
 Someone yelled “Pac Slope!”
 Another person found a thin eye ring like I had seen.
-We emerged from the Abbott and Costello act with the conclusion that there were three flycatchers: Willow Flycatcher (no eye ring), Pacific-slope Flycatcher (almond eye ring), and a Least Flycatcher (thin eye ring, among other key field marks), the latter being the second lifer of the day!
+We finally concluded that there were three flycatchers: Willow Flycatcher (no eye ring), Pacific-slope Flycatcher (almond eye ring), and a Least Flycatcher (thin eye ring, among other key field marks), the latter being the second lifer of the day!

 All that excitement made us hungry.
 We set off to Drakes Beach for a picnic with an ocean view.